MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Setup/LAB[PL-400]_Setup01_Data_Modeling.md

 - What are considered as best practices for managing changes in between environments (“Dev” to “Test” to “Prod”)?
 Are there additional considerations for team solution development?
 - What tables a user might need in the scenario that we are building?
 - What relationship behaviors would we consider enabling users to complete their tasks?
 - Remember to work in your *Development* environment with the customizations.
-Once the customizations are completed, published and tested in *Development*, and if everything works fine, the same will be deployed to *Live*.
+Once the customizations are completed, published and tested in *Development*, and if everything works fine, the same will be deployed to *Production*.

 ## Starter solution